dansmyers/dansmyers.github.io-archived/_posts/2016-09-29-Raspberry_Pi_Enterprise_Wifi.md

 New for this year, I'm using the Raspberry Pi as the hardward platform in our Introduction to Computer Systems course.
 The students have been working through a series of labs on setting up the Pi and getting used to working in a console-based Linux environment.

 The first lab required them to set up a connection to the campus wireless network.
 This turns out to be a little tricky.
-The official Raspberry Pi docs describe (setting up a wireless connection)[https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md], but our network uses WPA-EAP enterprise authentication.
+The official Raspberry Pi docs describe [setting up a wireless connection](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md), but our network uses WPA-EAP enterprise authentication.

 The basic process for command-line wi-fi configuration is to first log in to the Pi and open a terminal; we do this by making a direct connection between the Pi and desktop Mac, then using the Mac's terminal application and `ssh`.
 Once you have a console on the Pi, edit the file `/etc/wpa_supplicant/wpa_supplicant.conf` to configure the wireless connection.

-After a little hunting, including some help from  (this post)[https://www.raspberrypi.org/forums/viewtopic.php?f=36&t=44029], I came up with a configuration file that worked.
+After a little hunting, including some help from [this post](https://www.raspberrypi.org/forums/viewtopic.php?f=36&t=44029), I came up with a configuration file that worked.

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev